jruffio/breads/README.md

-# bread
+# breads
-Broad Repository for Exoplanet Analysis and Discovery
+Broad Repository for Exoplanet Analysis and DiscoverieS